-Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity; when that collection of components finally booted up for the first time, it was a triumphant experience.
+Building a computer used to be a complicated process, where careful selection of delicate parts was a necessity.
+When that collection of components finally booted for the first time, it was a triumphant experience.
+Knowing how to build a computer made you quite the tech-head.

 This guide is all about putting your components together.
 If you haven’t selected and purchased all the hardware you need, stop reading and go check out our PC build guide, which outlines recommended components for a variety of builds.